zramsay/eris-cli/README.md

 # Introduction

 ```
-Eris is an application platform for building, testing, maintaining, and
+Monax is an application platform for building, testing, maintaining, and
 operating applications built to run on an ecosystem level.
 ```

-`eris:cli` is a tool which makes it easy for developers to build, test, manage, and operate smart contract applications. **No matter the blockchain**.
+`monax` is a tool which makes it easy for developers to build, test, manage, and operate smart contract applications. **No matter the blockchain**.

 [For the motivation behind this tool see this post](https://monax.io/platform/motivation).